-- Section 152 (2) of the Companies Act, 2013 provides that "Save as otherwise expressly provided in this Act, every director shall be appointed by the company in general meeting.
-Accordingly, it is mandatory to take the appointments made by the President of India for consent of the Shareholders. - Article 81 of Articles of Association of the Company (Appointment of Chairman, Chairman-cum-Managing Director, Directors and their terms of Office) provides - - (1) The President shall have powers to appoint: - (a) Full time Chairman or, Part time Chairman, full time Managing Director(s) or a full time Chairman-cum-Managing Director and other full time Directors. - (b) The Directors representing the Government of India and / or any State Government; and - (c) Other Directors including independent Directors in consultation with the Chairman. - (2) The Directors appointed by the President shall hold office until removed by him or until their resignation, retirement, and death or otherwise. - (3) In terms of Railway Board's order no. 2017/PL/61/5 dated 11.03.2020, the President of India appointed Sh.
-R.P.
-Gupta, Special Secretary, NITI Aayog, as Part-time Government Director on the Board of the Company with immediate effect till the holding of the post of Special Secretary, NITI Aayog or further orders, whichever is earlier. - (4) In terms of NITI Aayog OM No. 1/17/2017-Tpt Dated 16.06.2020, addressed to Ministry of Railways, Dr. Rakesh Sarwal, Additional Secretary, NITI Aayog, has been nominated as Part Time Govt.
+- Section 152 (2) of the Companies Act, 2013 provides that "Save as otherwise expressly provided in this Act, every director shall 1) be appointed by the company in general meeting.
+Accordingly, it is mandatory to take the appointments made by the President of India for consent of the Shareholders. - Article 81 of Articles of Association of the Company (Appointment of Chairman, Chairman-cum-Managing Director, Directors and 2) their terms of Office) provides - - The President shall have powers to appoint: - Full time Chairman or, Part time Chairman, full time Managing Director(s) or a full time Chairman-cum-Managing Director and other full time Directors. - (b) The Directors representing the Government of India and / or any State Government; and - Other Directors including independent Directors in consultation with the Chairman. - The Directors appointed by the President shall hold office until removed by him or until their resignation, retirement, and death or otherwise. - In terms of Railway Board's order no. 2017/PL/61/5 dated 11.03.2020, the President of India appointed Shri R.P.
+Gupta, Special Secretary, NITI Aayog, as Part-time Government Director on the Board of the Company with immediate effect till the holding of the post of Special Secretary, NITI Aayog or further orders, whichever is earlier. - In terms of NITI Aayog OM No. 1/17/2017-Tpt Dated 16.06.2020, addressed to Ministry of Railways, Dr. Rakesh Sarwal, Additional Secretary, NITI Aayog, has been nominated as Part Time Govt.
 Director of the Board of DFCCIL vice Shri Rameshwar Prasad Gupta, Ex-Special Secretary, NITI Aayog.
 However a formal order is awaited from the Ministry.
 Shri Rameshwar Prasad Gupta, Ex-Special Secretary, NITI Aayog ceases to hold the post of Part time Official Director (Government Nominee-Niti Aayog) w.e.f.
-01.06.2020.

-No Director or Key Managerial Personnel of the Company and/or their relatives are concerned or interested financially or otherwise in this item of business except Shri R.P.
+01.06.2020. - No Director or Key Managerial Personnel of the Company and/or their relatives are concerned or interested financially or otherwise in this item of business except Shri R.P.
 Gupta.

-- 1) Section 152 (2) of the Companies Act, 2013 provides that "Save as otherwise expressly provided in this Act, every director shall be appointed by the company in general meeting.
-Accordingly, it is mandatory to take the appointments made by the President of India for consent of the Shareholders. - 2) Article 81 of Articles of Association of the Company (Appointment of Chairman, Chairman-cum-Managing Director, Directors and their terms of Office) provides -Article 81- - (1) The President shall have powers to appoint: - (a) Full time Chairman or, Part time Chairman, full time Managing Director(s) or a full time Chairman-cum-Managing Director and other full time Directors. - (b) The Directors representing the Government of India and / or any State Government; and - (c) Other Directors including independent Directors in consultation with the Chairman.
+- Section 152 (2) of the Companies Act, 2013 provides that "Save as otherwise expressly provided in this Act, every director shall be appointed by the company in general meeting.
+Accordingly, it is mandatory to take the appointments made by the President of India for consent of the Shareholders. - Article 81 of Articles of Association of the Company (Appointment of Chairman, Chairman-cum-Managing Director, Directors and their terms of Office) provides - Article 81- - The President shall have powers to appoint: - Full time Chairman or, Part time Chairman, full time Managing Director(s) or a full time Chairman-cum-Managing Director and other full time Directors. - (b) The Directors representing the Government of India and / or any State Government; and - Other Directors including independent Directors in consultation with the Chairman. - The Directors appointed by the President shall hold office until removed by him or until their resignation, retirement, and death or otherwise. - Vide Railway Board's order no. 2016/E(O)II/40/24 dated 30.04.2020, competent authority approved appointment of Shri Hira Ballabh, SAG/IRAS as Director (Finance) on the Board of Dedicated Freight Corridor Corporation of India Limited with effect from the date of assumption of charge, for a period of 5 years or till the date of his superannuation or until further orders, whichever is earlier. - No Director or Key Managerial Personnel of the Company and/or their relatives are concerned or interested financially or otherwise in this item of business except Shri Hira Ballabh.